 - Dubai Metro is the longest driverless network in the world with a route length of 75km.

-For example, Rashidya metro station features cloud-like architecture, while the Burjuman station is intended to make commuters feel like they’re underwater.
+For example, Rashidya Metro station features cloud-like architecture, while the Burjuman station is intended to make commuters feel like they’re underwater.

 - In the first two days of operation, more than 110,000 (approx. 10% of Dubai’s population) used it.

 For the extra fee, you’re guaranteed a seat (even during peak hours) and also extra leg room.
-The trains also have Silver Class and Women and Children carriages.
+The trains also have Silver Class and Women & Children carriages.

 Check the Summed up: Dubai Tram, Metro & Trolley fines for full information.

 - According to the Dubai Metro website, the longest you’ll ever wait for a train is 3.5 minutes.
 That’s a whole lot better than New York’s subways—the largest in the world but can have wait times of up to 14 minutes.